autonomous-ai/Personal-AI-Robot/README.md

                                  [Workstation w/ rviz2]
 ```

-Pi 5 has 4 USB ports, enough to host Kobuki + RPLidar + Astra directly.
-The powered USB hub listed in the BOM is **optional** — useful for bench debugging when devices are spread out, not required for the on-robot configuration.

 Kobuki 12 V aux out → step-down → Pi 5 USB-C. Do not draw Pi power from the Kobuki USB-B port; it cannot supply 5 A.